satwikkansal/python_blockchain_app/README.md

 If we imagine the system as a monolithic queue, we can measure the expected value and the variance of the service time.
 To perform this test, we assume to have an interactive closed system with only one customer.

-A test consists in the customer that sends repeatedly the same request at selected endpoint of the server with a small delay, 0.01 s, between each request.
+A test consists of the customer that sends repeatedly the same request at the selected endpoint of the server with a small delay, 0.01 s, between each request.

 The mean service time of each query is obtained by taking the average result over 15 runs of 30 minutes of the same test and the variance is obtained by taking 100 measures from the logs of the tests for each query.
 The results are shown in the table below.